 When your alarm system is triggered, sometimes it can be just a false alarm.
 False alarms can be triggered for a variety of reasons, but they often are due to user error.
 While ABC Fire and Burglar Alarm does not penalize our customers for false alarms, in some parishes, like Orleans Parish, there is a False Alarm Ordinance.
 It is important to try to reduce the number of false alarm incidents so our local first responders are not overwhelmed by non-emergencies and can quickly respond to true emergencies.
-Here are some tips to help you reduce false alarms.
+Here are some tips to help you reduce or even prevent false alarms.

 Memorize Passcodes and Passwords